Two Sample Binomial Grid

 Columns N and O contain all pairs from columns A and G, while columns P and Q contain the corresponding values from columns E and K. The elements in column R contain the product of the corresponding elements from columns P and Q. Columns T, U and V contain copies of the elements from columns N, O and R, and represents an approximation of the posterior distribution.

-Finally, range X2:Z402 contains the data in columns T, U and V in sorted order based on the sort key in column V. This can be accomplished by placing the array formula =QSORTRows(T2:V402,3,TRUE,TRUE) in range X2:Z402.
+Finally, range X2:Z402 contains the data in columns T, U and V in sorted order based on the sort key in column V. We accomplish this by placing the array formula =QSORTRows(T2:V402,3,TRUE,TRUE) in range X2:Z402.

 The values in column Z sum up to one as expected, but the sum of the highest values, namely those from cell Z372 to Z402 sum up to approximately .95, and so represent a 95% high density region.
 This is shown in cell Z403, with value .950429 as calculated by the formula =SUM(Z372:Z402).
 We can plot the 31 pairs (p, q) in this range, i.e. Z372:Z402, using a scatter chart as shown in Figure 3.